 - Dyslexic people have demonstrated the ability to think outside the box: 84% of dyslexic people are above average in reasoning, understanding patterns, evaluating possibilities and making decisions.
 Their competencies are invaluable when it comes to viewing aspects from a broader perspective and assessing situations from multiple views.

 These conditions also bring an added value to the digital workplace.
+Neurodiversity can be of actual help.
 While most of us are easily distracted by constant digital interruptions (emails, instant messages, notifications), neurodiverse brains are better at maintaining focus on a task.
 They are also, in general, more keen on holding on routine tasks, which can also be very valuable in our environment where we tend to jump from one assignment to the next too quickly.
 Those traits make those people with such brains a very productive workforce.

 I have talked many times with Alex about his capabilities and how those unique gifts are not only invisible, but often obscured by a misperception by other colleagues who expect another kind of interaction via email.
 This could result in a loss of productivity and capabilities.
 How can organizations attract and retain this untapped talent instead?

 A recent study of neurodiversity in the workforce gives us guidance on how to support these workers: